Comeonautomaten/gateway-player-service/README.md

 npm install
 ```

-You can keep environment-specific variables (e.g. `GATEWAY_URL`, default passwords) in a `.env` file when consuming this module; the repository’s `.gitignore` already excludes it from source control.
+You can keep environment-specific variables (e.g. `GATEWAY_URL`) in a `.env` file when consuming this module; the repository's `.gitignore` already excludes it from source control.

 ## Supported Franchises (POC)